limjiaxiang/doggo-cv-chatbot/README.md

 Data Science Process:<br/>
 <br/>

+Update 09/07/2018:
+1. Downloaded ~90-100 images per class (max limit of 100 search results per search from Google Search)
+	- Resized images to 250x250 upon completion of download for each image to reduce HD memory usage
+	- Total of 19,778 images downloaded, 654 MB total
+2. Performed transfer learning on Inception V3 image classification model, added a FC layer and model was trained for ~22 epochs using data augmentation via Keras Image Datagen
+	- Tested on unseen dog images from Google search
+	  1. 10 images per breed for top 5 most popular dog breeds and top 5 least popular breeds (~70% accuracy)
+	- Tested on unseen dog images of friends' dogs
+	  1. total of 63 images consisting of a poodle, a shiba inu and a schnauzer (73% accuracy)
+3. Moving on to developing Telegram Bot and integrating model's function with bot
+4. Possible improvements to model after Telegram Bot development and integration
+	- Histogram equalisation of images
+	- Build model with 2 FC layer and retrain with existing train dataset
+	- Train logistic regression model using Inception V3 bottleneck features (Ensemble)

 Update 15/05/2018: (Updated plan)
 1. Severe lack of instances for each class (30~40)
 2. Download a minimum of 200 images per class (209 classes), scaling them down to 300x300 pixels